organisciak/htrc-book-models/README.md

     $ python save_for_mallet.py texts/uc2.ark+\=13960\=t75t3gh25.json.bz2

+Note that you can input a list of input documents if you are processing more than one.

 Now, there are two files in `tmp/`: `train-ThescarletletterByNathanielHawthorne.txt` and `infer-ThescarletletterByNathanielHawthorne.txt`.

 ### 3. Build topic model, then inference against sliding frame